erral/plone-kickstarter/{{cookiecutter.project_name}}/README_MAKE.md

 ## Python

+By default the command `python3` is used.
+By calling i.e. `make PYTHON=python3.9.8 run` this can be changed.

 The Makefile support different modes of Python:

 1. Create new virtualenv under `./venv` (default) from a global Python 3. `python3` is expected to be in the PATH.